Estimating Gaussian graphical models of multi-study data with Multi-Study Factor Analysis: Application: Metabolomic Networks of Gestational Diabetes in the HAPO Study

-Larger values of $proj_{F}(X^{i})$ indicate higher colinearity of participant $i$'s metabolite profile with factor $F$.
-For women without GDM, projections were calculated onto the two shared factors $\Phi_1$ and $\Phi_2$ and the two non-GDM factors $\Lambda_{11}$ and $\Lambda_{12}$.
-For women with GDM, projections were calculated onto the two shared factors $\Phi_1$ and $\Phi_2$ and the two GDM factors $\Lambda_{21}$ and $\Lambda_{22}$.
-We then used multiple linear regression to regress the log sum of skinfolds onto these projections.
-Figure \ref{fig:forest} shows the resulting associations.
-While none of the latent factors are significant in women without GDM, the first shared factor $\Phi_1$ and the second latent factor $\Lambda_{22}$ are both significantly associated with the log sum of skinfolds among the women with GDM ($\Phi_1$: $p = 0.014$, 95\% CI: $[0.275, 2.433]$; $\Lambda_{22}$: $p=0.005$, 95\% CI: $[-1.220,=0.224]$).
-These associations persist after adjusting for mean arterial pressure, BMI, age, and maternal height at the time of the OGTT, neonatal sex, gestational age at delivery, fasting plasma glucose, ancestry group, and storage time of the sample ($\Phi_1$: $p = 0.050$, 95\% CI: $[0.003, 1.951]$; $\Lambda_{22}$: $0.018$, 95\% CI: $[-0.997,-0.095]$).
-These results provide evidence for the context-specific relevance of the factors identified by MSFA in this application.
+Larger values of $proj_{F}(X^{i})$ indicate a higher score of participant $i$'s metabolite profile with factor $F$.
+For women without GDM, projections are calculated for the two shared factors $\Phi_1$ and $\Phi_2$ and the two non-GDM-specific factors $\Lambda_{11}$ and $\Lambda_{12}$.
+For women with GDM, projections are calculated for the two shared factors $\Phi_1$ and $\Phi_2$ and the two GDM-specific factors $\Lambda_{21}$ and $\Lambda_{22}$.